WaVEV/telescope-challenge/g2_crawler/README.md

 - The script uses Playwright to emulate a browser, which helps avoid captchas and scrape the G2Crowd website effectively.
 - The crawler will output the scraped data to the console.

+### Considerations

+Even though the captcha was successfully passed, there is an instant ban imposed by the browser.
+Therefore, it is necessary to spawn a new browser for every URL that is crawled.
+Firefox browser has shown better performance in bypassing captchas, but it currently has an [open issue](https://github.com/microsoft/playwright/issues/19114) that prevents clicking the captcha validator.
+On the other hand, using the Chromium browser with the Firefox context has proven to work effectively.